-While both inbound and outbound marketing have their uses, inbound is generally much more effective.
-That’s because an inbound sales strategy focuses first and foremost on relationships.
-You aren’t just trying to “generate more business,” but putting the work in to develop deep relationships with prospects based on trust and education.
+Both inbound and outbound marketing have their benefits, with inbound more focused on creating relationships.
+No matter which approach you choose, give your sales reps the support they need to be successful.
+But with inbound, you aren’t just trying to “generate more business,” but putting the work in to develop deep connections with prospects based on trust and education.

 In the modern world where people want connection and have more choices than ever before, this makes all the difference.
 By building a connection with people before they ever become customers, you are actually more likely to make sales.
 This inbound sales strategy is also more likely to create superfans who promote your products themselves.

 More specifically, there are a number of benefits to inbound marketing:

 - You become a credible source.
 This happens because you are educating your audience with informative content over time.

 - It improves your reach.
 Through the credibility built up with your content, people start discussing your brand.
 This naturally raises awareness.